 Corona de Loma Trail is a 9.4 mile lightly trafficked loop trail located near Phoenix, Arizona and is rated as difficult.
-The trail is primarily used for hiking and trail running and is accessible from September until June.
+The trail is primarily used for hiking and trail running and is best used from September until June.
 Dogs are also able to use this trail.